wazuh/wazuh-documentation/source/user-manual/kibana-app/features/index.rst

 API
 ^^^

-In this section, you can list all your inserted API credentials.
-The star icon indicates the currently used API to show information on the app.
-Each entry has multiple available actions to manage it.
-Keep in mind that a working API is needed in order to add or edit an entry.
-Check your API connection status prior to adding them to the app.
+This section lists all inserted Wazuh API entries.
+The star icon indicates the currently used Wazuh API to show information in the Wazuh Kibana plugin.
+A working API is needed to add or edit an entry.
+The connection status of each entry can be checked by clicking the ``Check connection`` button found in the ``Action`` column:

-.. thumbnail:: ../../../images/kibana-app/features/settings/api.png
+.. thumbnail:: ../../../images/kibana-app/features/settings/wazuh-kibana-settings-api.png
   :align: center
   :width: 100%